metzmitchell/rowan-remodeler-playbook/docs/05-messaging-and-positioning/copywriting/02-CHANNEL-SPECIFIC/youtube-description-prompt.md

 ---
-Priority: 2 (High)
-Content Type: Manual
-Last Updated: 2025-01-28
-Usage: YouTube description generation from transcripts
-Related: scripts-for-youtube.md
+title: "YouTube Description Prompt"
+description: "An AI prompt for generating YouTube descriptions from video transcripts, ensuring consistent voice and CTAs."
+tags: ["copywriting", "prompt", "active"]
+last_updated: "2025-12-18"
 ---

-# YouTube Description Generation Prompt - Rowan Build
+# YouTube Description Prompt

-Use this prompt to generate YouTube descriptions from video transcripts for Rowan Build videos.
+Use this prompt to generate YouTube descriptions from video transcripts for your videos.
 This prompt incorporates brand voice, specific CTAs, and formatting guidelines for consistent video descriptions.

 **Note:** This prompt is for generating descriptions from transcripts.
 For description structure templates and formatting guidelines, see [scripts-for-youtube.md](scripts-for-youtube.md).